gerryeka97/gerryeka97/README.md

 What I Do:
 IT Support: Helping users troubleshoot and resolve tech-related issues.
-Programming: Writing code in various languages like Python, JavaScript, and more.
+Programming: Writing code in various languages like JavaScript, C++ and more.
 I'm still learning 😊 Tech Enthusiast: Constantly exploring new trends in software development, system administration, and cloud technologies.
 Feel free to check out my projects, contributions, and repositories.
 I am always open to feedback, collaboration, and learning from others in the community!

 Skills and Technologies:
-Languages: Python, JavaScript, Bash
+Languages: C++, JavaScript
 Operating Systems: Windows
 Tech Support: Troubleshooting, Networking, Systems Administration